Akash-Mittal/bp-wallet-grpc-spring/README.md

 * Database schema has been kept Simple with One table only.
 * The actual applicable schema is included in `Future Aspiration Section` with SQL and Schema Diagram.
 * The Service Response/Request has been kept same for `RADIP (Rapid Application Development in Protyping)` Otherwise it should be different for each transaction type example /docs/wallet.proto.
+* There is limited caching implemented `spring-kv-caching` however its performance has not been benchmarked yet.

 ### How to run the client and the server (run `gradlew.bat build` or `gradle build` in root project. first)